JohnCremona/CMFs/PostgresSchema.md

 level | integer | level N
 weight | smallint | weight k
 portrait | text | base-64 encoded image of the newspace (plot created by portrait.sage) to display in the properties box

+**Validataion** for `mf_gamma1_portraits`:

+* check that label matches level,weight and is unique
+* check that there is a portrait present for every newspace in box where straces is set and there are no dimension constraints defining the box

 Table name: `mf_subspaces`.